AI prompts

 ```

-You've a few options to workaround this:
+You have a few options to workaround this:

 - Use [Comment Commands](#comment-commands) to explicitly ignore `releaseName`.